JakeTapper/Prim-Engine/README.md

 - A linked list of GameObjects with traversal methods to call each objects render and update functions, which are called every loop
 - A GameScript class, which is much the same as a GameObject class, but for scripts
-- A linked list of GameScripts, which also has a transveral method for the GameScript's run function So, just the very whispers of what one day might be a big, strong, game engine.
+- A linked list of GameScripts, which also has a transveral method for the GameScript's run function
+- A Bullet Physics implimentation for collision detection and handling So, just the very whispers of what one day might be a big, strong, game engine.

 ### What's not here (yet)
 I plan to do as much with this as I possibly can.
 Some of the big things are:
-- A physics engine to handle collisions and the like
 - Lua and Python GameScripts to allow for a more flexible game design and easier scripting
 - Lighting system
   - This is sort of implimented with one point light that is set up at init.
 I plan to add full lighting at some point soon